scilab/scilab2c/scilab2c/readme_visual.txt

 And click on scilab2c_f2c.sln

-If you use Visual Studio 2008 Pro or more and Intel Fortran 10.x :
+If you use Visual Studio 2010 Pro or more and Intel Fortran 2011 XE :

 click on scilab2c.sln

-Allan CORNET - DIGITEO - 2009
+Allan CORNET - DIGITEO - 2009-2011